apache/spark/docs/sql-programming-guide.md

 i.e. the "input format" and "output format".
 You also need to define how this table should deserialize the data to rows, or serialize rows to data, i.e. the "serde".
 The following options can be used to specify the storage format("serde", "input format", "output format"), e.g. `CREATE TABLE src(id int) USING hive OPTIONS(format 'parquet')`.
 By default, we will read the table files as plain text.
+Note that, Hive storage handler is not supported yet when creating table, you can create a table using storage handler at Hive side, and use Spark SQL to read it.

 <table class="table">
   <tr><th>Property Name</th><th>Meaning</th></tr>